Method for Rapid 3D Printing From Medical Images

 Problem:

-Medical Digital Imaging and Communications in Medicine (DICOM) image files generated by CT or MRI scanners can be utilized to generate the instruction for 3D printers.
-However, the conventional method has several limitations such as significant user interaction, image manipulation, high processing time, and computer memory restrictions.
-The current method requires an intermediate step of converting DICOM files into StereoLithography (STL) format file before conversion into the G-code instructions readable by 3D printers.
-This leads to a loss of structural information.
+Medical Digital Imaging and Communications in Medicine (DICOM) files generated by CT or MRI scanners can be utilized to generate the instructions for 3D printers.
+However, the conventional method has several limitations such as significant user interaction, image manipulation including manual segmentation of the region of interest, high processing time, computer memory restrictions, and loss of structural information due to the required intermediate STL conversion before generating G-code.
+These limitations are compounded by common printability issues—such as large empty-space regions or background voxels—causing printers to generate incorrect toolpaths or begin printing in midair.

 Solution: